Each and every claim needs close attention, no matter how small. Below is a list of some

 An exotic car rental company insured by us was sued in a Wrongful Death action.
 Plaintiffs’ estate alleged that our insured was independently liable for Plaintiffs’ damages, based on a theory of negligent entrustment and/or supervision of the exotic luxury vehicle that they had rented to a customer.
 We partnered with our insured to fight, ultimately obtaining a great result.

-A backcountry skiing outfitter insured by Prime was involved in an avalanche where one of the participants was killed.
-With the Insured’s help, we were also able to reach out to the family of the deceased person and resolve the claim for the approximate cost of funeral and travel expenses.
+A backcountry skiing outfitter insured by Prime, Utah Mountain Adventures, Inc., was involved in an avalanche where one of the participants, Doug Green, was killed.
+CDA was able to immediately assist by mitigating media pressure and diffusing what may have otherwise been a public relations nightmare.
+With the Insured’s help, CDA was also able to reach out to the family of the deceased person and resolve the claim for $30,000 – the approximate cost of funeral and travel expenses – even though the family had hired representation that had previously demanded a payment of 10 times that amount.

 One of our policyholders believed he was being treated unfairly by us in the aftermath of Hurricane Katrina.
 The jury unanimously agreed that we had been fair and rendered a defense verdict in our favor.
 This was the first jury verdict in Mississippi regarding Hurricane Katrina that was in favor of the insurance company.